 Different learning styles

 One of the essential elements of PBL is student choice and voice.
 Not only do students have a choice in how to show what they’ve learned in the project they turn in, but they also have several choices throughout the project.
-All of my math-focused project-based learning activities include a choice in each step.
+All of my project-based learning activities include a choice in each step.
 Students can choose where they want to go with their project and how to get there.
 Everyone has to do the math calculations, but it can be done with the strategies and tools that work for the individual student.
 PBL gives students a chance to learn through technology, text, art, multimedia, and much more.
 It accommodates every learning style.

 Find out more about differentiation during project-based learning here!